-The Board carefully monitors exchange rate fluctuations and reviews their impact on our net assets and position.
+Our Board of Directors carefully monitors exchange rate fluctuations and reviews their impact on our net assets and position.
 Exchange rates are negotiated with our main provider of banking services as and when needed.
 We do not enter into any derivative financial instruments to manage our exposure to foreign currency risk.